bertrandda/par-ici-tennis/README.md

 `players` list of players 3 max (without you)

-To pass the payement phase without trouble you need a "carnet de réservation", be carefull you need a "carnet" that maches with your `priceType` & `courtType` [combination](https://tennis.paris.fr/tennis/jsp/site/Portal.jsp?page=rate&view=les_tarifs) chose before
+To pass the payement phase without trouble you need a "carnet de réservation", be carefull you need a "carnet" that maches with your `priceType` & `courtType` [combination](https://tennis.paris.fr/tennis/jsp/site/Portal.jsp?page=rate&view=les_tarifs) selected previously

 To run this project locally, install the dependencies and run the script: